mehulmathur16/tailcallhq.github.io/docs/directives/link.md

 ### Jwks

 The `Jwks` link type enables the importation of a [`JWKS`](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets) file.
 This file facilitates the provision of detailed access control through [JWT authentication](../auth.md#jwt-authentication).

+### Grpc
+The `Grpc` link type enables the GraphQL server to understand that the specified source is a gRPC endpoint that supports reflection.